llvm/llvm-project/llvm/docs/LangRef.rst

 Pointers in this address space have an *unspecified* bitwise representation (i.e. not backed by a fixed integer).
 The bitwise pattern of such pointers is allowed to change in a target-specific way.
-For example, this could be a pointer type used for with copying garbage collection where the garbage collector could update the pointer at any time in the collection sweep.
+For example, this could be a pointer type used with copying garbage collection where the garbage collector could update the pointer at any time in the collection sweep.

 ``inttoptr`` and ``ptrtoint`` instructions have the same semantics as for